softozor/softozor-game/README.md

 ![PlayerInstaller in GameObjectContext](/doc/img/PlayerInstallerInGameObjectContext.png)

 Even in the latter possibility, the `SceneContext` is necessary.
 Without it, nothing happens.
 We prefer that latter solution because everything related to the player is grouped at the same place, in the softozor instance.
-However, it does not work for our Scene Tests, as mentioned [here](https://github.com/modesttree/Zenject/issues/647).
-Therefore, we're better off with the first possibility.
+Get an idea how [subcontainers](https://github.com/modesttree/Zenject/blob/master/Documentation/SubContainers.md#using-game-object-contexts) are working [here](https://stackoverflow.com/questions/57286720/zenject-mono-installer-not-called-in-scene-tests-under-some-circumstances/57327521#57327521).